coolchigi/coolchigi/README.md

 - 👋 Hi, you can call Chigo
 - 👀 I’m interested in Cloud Computing
-- 🌱 I’m currently learning about the AWS infrastruture and preparing to take the SAA-CO2 next week
+- 🌱 I’m currently learning about the AWS infrastruture (2x AWS Certified)
 - 💞️ I’m looking for Fall 2022 internship opportunities
 - 📫 How to reach me @chigo.s.eke@gmail.com